DavideGrecoGit/3D-reconstruction-under-occlusion/timelog.md

 ### 29 Oct 2022
 - _3 hours_ Trying to install torch compatible with my CUDA and the requirements of MAT
+- _2 hours_ Trying to solve issues with MAT and its libraries
 - _2 hours_ Installing Lambda Stack

 ### 31 Oct 2022